jupyterhub/binderhub/README.md

    a.
-Routing from `{{hub url }}/services/{{ service name }}` to the service, allowing us to expose the service to the external world using JupyterHub's ingress / loadbalancer, without needint a dedicated ingress / loadbalancer for BinderHub.
+Routing from `{{hub url }}/services/{{ service name }}` to the service, allowing us to expose the service to the external world using JupyterHub's ingress / loadbalancer, without needing a dedicated ingress / loadbalancer for BinderHub.

    b.
 (Eventually) Appropriate credentials for authenticated network calls between these two services.